DBD-research-group/BirdSet/README.md

 ```
 @misc{rauch2024birdset,
-      title={BirdSet: A Dataset and Benchmark for Classification in Avian Bioacoustics},
+      title={BirdSet: A Large-Scale Dataset for Audio Classification in Avian Bioacoustics},
-      author={Lukas Rauch and Raphael Schwinger and Moritz Wirth and René Heinrich and Denis Huseljic and Jonas Lange and Stefan Kahl and Bernhard Sick and Sven Tomforde and Christoph Scholz},
+      author={Lukas Rauch and Raphael Schwinger and Moritz Wirth and René Heinrich and Denis Huseljic and Marek Herde and Jonas Lange and Stefan Kahl and Bernhard Sick and Sven Tomforde and Christoph Scholz},
       year={2024},
       eprint={2403.10380},
       archivePrefix={arXiv},